Feature Selection: A Data Perspective: Feature Selection on Conventional Data

 \subsection{Information Theoretical based Methods}

 A large family of existing feature selection algorithms is information theoretical based methods.
-Algorithms in this family mainly exploit different heuristic filter criteria to measure the importance of features.
-As indicated in~\citep{duda2012pattern}, many hand-designed information theoretic criteria are proposed to maximize feature relevance and minimize feature redundancy.
-As feature relevance is usually measured by its correlation with class labels, most algorithms in this family are performed in a supervised way.
+Algorithms in this family exploit different heuristic filter criteria to measure the importance of features.
+As indicated in~\cite{duda2012pattern}, many hand-designed information theoretic criteria are proposed to maximize feature relevance and minimize feature redundancy.
+Since the relevance of a feature is usually measured by its correlation with class labels, most algorithms in this family are performed in a supervised way.
 In addition, most information theoretic concepts can only be applied to discrete variables.
 Therefore, feature selection algorithms in this family can only work with discrete data.
-For numerical feature values, some data discretization techniques~\citep{dougherty1995supervised,kotsiantis2006discretization} are required.
-Two decades of research on information theoretic criteria can be unified in a conditional likelihood maximization framework, and most algorithms can be reduced to be a specific case of the framework~\citep{brown2012conditional} .
+For continuous feature values, some data discretization techniques are required beforehand.
+Two decades of research on information theoretic criteria can be unified in a conditional likelihood maximization framework~\cite{brown2012conditional}.
 In this subsection, we introduce some representative algorithms in this family.
-First, we show the general formulations of these algorithms, and then we show how they can be reduced to the unified framework.
-Before presenting the detailed algorithms, we first give a brief introduction about basic information theoretic concepts.
+We first give a brief introduction about basic information theoretic concepts.

-The first concept is called \emph{entropy}, it is a measure of the uncertainty of a discrete random variable.
+The concept of \emph{entropy} measures the uncertainty of a discrete random variable.
 The entropy of a discrete random variable $X$ is defined as follows:

-where $x_{i}$ denotes a specific value of random variable $X$, $P(x_{i})$ denotes the probability of $x_{i}$ over all possible values of $X$ which can be estimated from the data.
+where $x_{i}$ denotes a specific value of random variable $X$, $P(x_{i})$ denotes the probability of $x_{i}$ over all possible values of $X$.

-The second concept is the \emph{conditional entropy} of $X$ given another discrete random variable $Y$, it is defined as follows:
+Second, the \emph{conditional entropy} of $X$ given another discrete random variable $Y$ is: